 Wakely ACA Database (WACA)

-Wakely’s ACA Database, named “WACA” contains detailed claims, eligibility and premium data from Edge Servers for over 8.5 million individual and small group market lives for 2016 and three million lives for 2015.
-2017 data is expected to be similar in size to 2016.
+Wakely’s ACA Database, named “WACA” contains detailed claims, eligibility and premium data from Edge Servers for almost 7 million individual and small group market lives in 2017, 8.5 million lives in 2016, and three million lives for 2015.
 This certified de-identified data contains most HHS Edge Server fields.
 WACA is perhaps the most robust database containing detailed ACA data constructed available in the industry.

 Wakely is making this data available for use in consulting projects, as well as licensing to certain organizations for use in research and other applications.
 There are two versions of the data available for license:

 Summary Level Data – Easy-to-use Excel file with information summarized for key fields such as demographics, condition categories, metal plan tier and income category among many others.
 Customization is available.

 Detailed Data – Full Edge Server detailed data.
 (For a list of fields, please refer to the Data Dictionary in the "WACA Sample Exhibits" section below.)

 Licensing fees start at approximately $50,000 for each year of data (one year of data, perpetual license).
 Special rates for academic institutions are available with a fee-per-grant study use (student use without fees but with an overall organizational minimum).

 WACA data can be used to answer many different questions such as: